 1. Paper-Based KYC

 Currently, the most common type of KYC, paper-based KYC is an in-person form of verification.
 In this type, the customers provide physical copies of their documents, which are verified by the organisation.
 Examples of such documents are Proof of address (POA) and Proof of Identity (POI).
 The process requires a physical connection with customers and collecting their documents to complete.
+Although less popular, it is still used in key processes today like credit or loan applications.

 What are the advantages of Paper-Based KYC?